DataResponsibly/Virny/docs/examples/Multiple_Runs_Interface_Use_Case.md

 """dataset_name: COMPAS_Without_Sensitive_Attributes
 test_set_fraction: 0.2
 bootstrap_fraction: 0.8
-n_estimators: 10  # Better to input higher number of estimators than 100; this is only for this use case example
+n_estimators: 50  # Better to input the higher number of estimators than 100; this is only for this use case example
 runs_seed_lst: [100, 200, 300, 400, 500]
 sensitive_attributes_dct: {'sex': 0, 'race': 'Caucasian', 'sex&race': None}
 """